n8willis/opentype-shaping-documents/opentype-shaping-tibetan.md

 --->

-The no-break space is primarily used to insert spaces between
+The no-break space is primarily used to insert spaces between phrases.
+Tibetan text does not employ inter-word spaces.
+Consequently, when spaces are inserted into a text run, it is important that they be
-phrases: Tibetan text does not employ inter-word spaces.
-Consequently, when spaces occur in a text run, they must be preserved: line-breaking algorithms must not break lines after a Tibetan space, so the no-break space character is used instead of the traditional space.
+preserved: line-breaking algorithms must not break lines after a Tibetan space, so the no-break space character is used instead of the traditional space.

 The no-break space may also be used to display those codepoints that are defined as non-spacing (marks, dependent vowels (matras),